-Fizzy drinks are controversial, but I have always adored sipping on something extremely bubbly-back to my four-cans-of-diet-coke-a-day days (read: years).
+Fizzy drinks are controversial, but I have always adored sipping on something nice and bubbly-back to my four-cans-of-diet-coke-a-day days (read: years).
 I’m very thankful that kombuchas and seltzers are having a moment!

 Enter: Sima.
-This light, tart, fizzy fermented lemonade is traditionally served on May Day in Finland.
-Apparently it typically accompanies tippaleipä, a funnel cake.
+This light, tart, fizzy Finnish fermented lemonade is traditionally served on May Day (Vappu) in Finland.
+It typically accompanies tippaleipä, a funnel cake.
 Sounds like a lovely way to usher in spring!
 Personally, I find this fermented lemonade delicious year-round, and it’s quickly becoming a staple in my home.
 The yeast, which gives sima it’s fizz, also gives it a signature tang.

 Benefits of fermentation

 As home ferments go, sima is uncomplicated to make and requires relatively little by way of equipment.
-It’s a great option for those who are just learning to make ferments due to it’s simplicity, but those who are more seasoned will want to give this a shot too-it’s too good to pass up!
-You will want:
+Its simplicity makes it a great option for fermentation newbies, but those who are more seasoned will want to give this a shot too-it’s too good to pass up!
+You will need:

 - Large pot